KostasValeckas/PyLongslit/_sources/bias.rst.txt

 only at the time the frames were taken.
 The overscan regions carry the information about the bias level for the exact time the frame was taken, but only as an overall estimate for the frame.
-Therefore, **a combination of both the overscan and the master bias is preffered**.
+Therefore, **a combination of both the overscan and the master bias is preferred**.
 However, only using the bias frames should also be sufficient for most detectors.
 Only using the overscan is not allowed in the software, as the mean overscan completely neglects the 2D structure of the bias.